 Alternative hosts share the same controls as co-hosts, but can also start the meeting.
 Hosts can assign alternative hosts when they schedule a meeting.

 Only hosts can create and edit a poll, pre-assign participants to breakout rooms, promote participants to host or co-host, and live stream.

 - How do I invite guests to a class meeting?

-You may invite guests to a Zoom meeting by calendar event or by invitation link, both available in the meeting settings.
-Non-Rice guests may not be able to join if you have selected require authentication to join in the meeting security settings.
+You may invite guests to a Zoom meeting by calendar event or by invitation link, both are available in the meeting settings.
+Non-Rice guests may not be able to join if you have selected "require authentication to join" in the meeting security settings.

 - What is the difference between a Zoom meeting and a Zoom webinar?